Our Estate Wines

 Black Bear Vineyard began as a dream in 2007 and quickly grew to producing over 7 varieties of estate wines, 2 award-winning varieties, and several other unique blends.
 Come try a wonderful Granite State product – Black Bear Vineyard Estate Wines!

 You may try our wines in our tasting room or take a secluded tour through the vineyard.
-We’re open for wine tastings and vineyard tours from Friday 3-6pm and Saturday & Sunday Noon – 6pm.
+We’re open for wine tastings and vineyard tours from 12pm to 5pm Friday, Saturday and Sunday.
 We’d love to see you!

 Handcrafted Black Bear Vineyard Estate Wines Since 2009